Jorden-V/Recipe_World_3rd_Project/README.md

 # Recipe website - Recipe World

-In order to edit/delete recipes you must be the reicpe creator.
-For the prupose of submitting this project and testing I have provided the username/password for the below recipes, although feel free to create your own user and add your own recipes to edit and delete.
+In order to edit/delete recipes you must be the recipe creator.
+For the purpose of submitting this project and testing I have provided the username/password for the below recipes, although feel free to create your own user and add your own recipes to edit and delete.

 - Username - test
 - Password - test